 How to buy the best face covering

-Face masks and coverings are becoming an increasing part of our daily lives, as they are now mandatory in certain situations and places across the UK.
+Face masks and coverings are now an everyday essential, as they are mandatory in certain situations and places across the UK.

 Evidence shows that good quality reusable cloth face coverings can provide an effective barrier for particles and droplets that could spread the virus.